 The Health and Energy Pu-241 concentrations in semiannual air samples are in good agreement, as all of the results are below the detection limit.
-Historically, when concentrations are above the detection limit, the agreement has been poor; however, there were no detection in this reporting period.
+Historically, when concentrations are above the detection limit, the agreement has been poor; however, there were no detections in this reporting period.

-The Health and Energy Sr-90 concentrations in semiannual air samples are in good agreement, as all results are below the detection limit.
+The Health and Energy Sr-90 concentrations in semiannual air samples are in good agreement, with most results below the detection limit.
+Figure 3.1.12 shows the Sr-90 collocated results.
 Similar to Pu-239, Sr-90 is often detected at small concentrations in environmental samples, as it was produced from historical atmospheric testing of nuclear weapons, as well as from Hanford operations.